Research in Computer Science and Mathematics

-In the latest research assessment (Research Excellence Framework, REF 2014) we submitted to the Unit of Assessment 11, Computer Science and Informatics.
-80% of our research impact within this unit was rated as being at international level.
+In the latest research assessment (Research Excellence Framework, REF 2021) we submitted to the Unit of Assessment 11, Computer Science and Informatics.
+80% of our research outputs (or publications) and 75% of our research impact within this unit were rated as being world leading or internationally excellent.

 Researchers from Mathematics specialise in machine learning, mathematical biology and data science.